Does anyone remember the Peanuts book “Happiness Is a Warm Puppy” by Charles M. Schulz?

 Happiness Is World Travel

 During this trip so far, I’ve been to Portugal and Spain.
-And I might get to other countries yet as well before going back to Canada.
+And I might also get to other countries before returning to Canada.
 This is the longest trip I’ve ever been on and the furthest distance I’ve ever traveled.

 Happiness is dreams coming true.
 Happiness is exploring the world.
 Happiness is meeting new friends and discovering great depths of kindness.